-Note that there is an orange sight board for horses to judge the base of a fence.
-A sight line at the top of the fence would also be helpful, but not in the middle as is seen.

-All plain and ditch fences look to have a negative concave appearance to horses on their approach.
-This is accentuated on plain fences by the mid-height orange rail, and on ditch fences by the open-ditch behind the orange sight board.
+- Though horses do not see the same colours as humans, a padded coloured rail halfway up and all along the plain fences may deceive the horses into thinking that the rail is the top of the fence and so look to jump for that point.
+There is a coloured sight board for horses to judge the base of a fence.
+A sight line at the top of the fence would also be helpful, but not in the middle as is seen. - All plain and ditch fences look to have a negative concave appearance to horses on their approach.
+This is accentuated on plain fences by the mid-height coloured rail, and on ditch fences by the open-ditch behind the coloured sight board.
 These are visual problems that will not allow horses to judge the fences' true positions.
 If all fences had a convex shape, this would help the horses to jump correctly.
-See diagram (b)